Joea32/Targeted_watch_app/README.md

-Targeted Victim Watch — A Community Safety App for Targeted Individuals, Activists, and Whistleblowers (work in progress still very all over but main features are there, just some adjustments needed)
+Targeted Victim Watch — A Community Safety App for Targeted Individuals, Activists, and Whistleblowers (Work in progress: core features are implemented, with some fine-tuning pending)

+⸻

 Overview

 Targeted Victim Watch is a community-driven safety platform designed to empower and protect vulnerable individuals such as targeted victims (TIs), activists, whistleblowers, and others at risk due to their work, opinions, or identities.
-This app aims to create a trusted network where people can safely share their status, receive community support, and expose threats through collective vigilance.
+The app fosters a trusted network where members can safely share their status, receive support, and expose threats through collective vigilance.

+While this is a community effort, the original concept and leadership come from the founder to ensure the app remains focused, secure, and true to its mission.
+Contributions and ideas from the community are welcome and valued — but abuse of trust, attempts to hijack the project, or disruptive behavior will not be tolerated.

+⸻

 Key Features
-	•	Verified Profiles
+	•	Verified Profiles:
-Users create profiles verified over time through consistent positive engagement and proof of activism or work (via various media).
-This longitudinal verification filters out fake or bot accounts, helping ensure that only genuine community members participate.
-Protective markers—real people who verify their identity—add another layer of trust.
+Users create profiles verified over time through consistent positive engagement and proof of activism or work (e.g., media evidence).
+This process helps filter out fake or bot accounts, ensuring a genuine community.
+Protective markers—real people who vouch for others—add a further layer of trust.
-	•	Safety Check-ins
+	•	Safety Check-ins:
-Users can regularly update their status to confirm they are safe.
-To prevent false check-ins by malicious actors, the system may include identity verification measures (e.g., trusted contacts or biometric checks) so the community can reliably know if someone is okay.
+Regular status updates confirm user safety.
+Identity verification measures (trusted contacts, biometrics) help prevent false check-ins, making the system reliable.
-	•	Protective Markers & Community Support
+	•	Protective Markers & Community Support:
-Community members can show active support by “protective markers” — simple actions that indicate they are watching out for a person’s safety.
-This visible support network deters attackers and builds public awareness, creating a layer of social accountability.
+Community members show active support via “protective markers” — simple, visible signals indicating they’re watching out for someone’s safety.
+This creates a deterrent for attackers and raises public awareness.
-	•	Alert System for Silence or Danger
+	•	Alert System for Silence or Danger:
-If a user fails to check in or goes silent, protective markers receive alerts, enabling early intervention or outreach to ensure the user’s safety.
+If a user fails to check in, protective markers are alerted for early outreach, enabling timely support or intervention.
-	•	Community Ownership & Transparency
+	•	Community Ownership & Transparency:
-The platform is designed to be owned and managed by the community it serves — not corporations or governments.
-This ensures data privacy, transparency, and that the app stays true to its mission of protection without external interference.
+The platform is designed to be owned and governed by the community—not corporations or governments—ensuring data privacy, transparency, and mission integrity without external interference.

+⸻

 Why Targeted Victim Watch?

-Traditional systems often fail to protect individuals who are targeted because of their activism or whistleblowing, especially in hostile or corrupt environments.
-Targeted Victim Watch fills this gap by creating a decentralized, peer-supported safety net.
-It also indirectly exposes perpetrators by documenting patterns of targeting and disappearance, providing evidence to authorities or the public.
+Traditional systems often fail those targeted because of activism or whistleblowing, especially in hostile environments.
+Targeted Victim Watch fills this gap by building a decentralized, peer-supported safety net.
+It also documents patterns of targeting and disappearance, providing evidence for authorities and the public.

+⸻

 Vision
-	•	Foster a trusted community where users can feel seen and protected.
+	•	Foster a trusted community where users feel seen, protected, and empowered.
-	•	Use data and social patterns to raise public awareness and question systemic abuses.
+	•	Use data and social patterns to raise awareness and challenge systemic abuses.
-	•	Develop into a social enterprise or cooperative to ensure the app is owned by its users and cannot be hijacked or corrupted.
+	•	Grow into a social enterprise or cooperative, owned by users, immune to corruption or hijacking.
-	•	Ultimately, provide a new tool to defend human rights, safety, and justice through technology and collective vigilance.
+	•	Provide a technology-based tool to defend human rights, safety, and justice through collective vigilance.

-⸻
+ We welcome contributions and ideas from the community to help improve and grow the project.
+To keep things positive and on track, please collaborate respectfully and avoid actions that could disrupt the project.